MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 ## Steps in configuring kiosk mode for HoloLens

-Kiosk mode can be deployed for your organization&#39;s device via two methods.
+Kiosk mode can be deployed for your organization's device via two methods.
 Kiosks deployed through Intune can be automatically deployed to the device, and provisioning packages can be applied to devices manually.

 ### Using a MDM solution like Intune